homerjed/sbgm/paper/paper.md

 \log p(\boldsymbol{x}(0)) = \log p(\boldsymbol{x}(T)) + \int_{t=0}^{t=T}\text{d}t \; \nabla_{\boldsymbol{x}}\cdot f(\boldsymbol{x}, t).
 $$

 The code implements these calculations also for the Hutchinson trace estimation method [@ffjord] that reduces the computational expense of the estimate.
 Figure \ref{fig:8gauss} shows an example of a data-likelihood calculation using a trained diffusion model with the ODE associated from an SDE.
-The 'likelihood weighting' required by maximum likelihood training of score-based diffusion models [@sde_ml] is also implemented in the code such that the score-matching bounds the KL divergence between the model and unknown data distribution per datapoint.
+It is possible to train score-based diffusion models such that the score-matching loss bounds the Kullback-Leibler divergence for each data point $\boldsymbol{x}$ against the unknown data distribution.
+This is shown in [@sde_ml] via a choice of $\lambda(t)$ termed the 'likelihood weighting'.
+It is also implemented in the code such that the score-matching bounds the KL divergence between the model and unknown data distribution per datapoint.

+# Conditioning diffusion models

+As shown in @batziolis it is possible to fit score-based diffusion models to a conditional distribution $p(\boldsymbol{x}|\boldsymbol{\pi}, \boldsymbol{y})$ where in typical inverse problems $\boldsymbol{y}$ would be an image and $\boldsymbol{\pi}$ a set of parameters in a physical model for the data.
+The code is implemented such that all training, sampling and density estimation is possible with these inputs.
+This allows for diffusion models to be used many different kinds of inverse problems.

 <!--  Controllable generation Yang Song? -->